 When writing a press release, keep it simple.
 Get to the point, avoid complicated sentences and grandiose statements.
 Review your writing with a readability test and avoid jargon.

 For most press releases, these are not planned out or given the importance, it deserves.
-It is usually handed down to a junior staffer without the proper understanding of its true purpose.
+It is usually handed down to a junior staffer without a proper understanding of its true purpose.

 A press release represents your company and future relationship with the media.
 You might want to hold off on writing any more press releases.
 Instead, take the time to develop a relationship with several journalists.

 You might want to consider taking on the writing of the press release yourself.
-The closer you are to the message and understanding who is going to read it, you’ll might customize your message and pitches for them.
+The closer you are to the message and understanding who is going to read it, the better you’ll be able to customize your message and pitches for them.